top of page

 Station across from our hotel.

-Though feeling weak from lose of body fluids and sleep, I soldiered onward as we took a walking tour of nearby Victoria Falls, which provided us gorgeous views.
+Though feeling weak from loss of body fluids and sleep, I soldiered onward as we took a walking tour of nearby Victoria Falls, which provided us gorgeous views.

-16) and is just over a mile wide when the Zambezi River flows in abundance.
+16) and are just over a mile wide when the Zambezi River flows in abundance.

 ree